Afthab33/production-ready-rag-series/README.md

 A comprehensive, hands-on series covering Retrieval-Augmented Generation (RAG) from fundamentals to production deployment.
 This repository contains practical implementations, educational content, and real-world examples using LangChain, Pinecone, and OpenAI.

+**🎯 Learn by building real production systems with cutting-edge techniques!**

 ## 📚 What You'll Learn

 This series covers the complete RAG pipeline:

 - **🔍 Retrieval Fundamentals**: Keyword, semantic, and hybrid search methods
+- **✂️ Advanced Chunking**: From basic splitting to AI-powered semantic and agentic chunking
 - **📊 Evaluation & Metrics**: Precision, recall, MRR, NDCG, and more
-- **✂️ Chunking Strategies**: Fixed-length, overlapping, and semantic-aware chunking
 - **🤖 LLM Integration**: Prompt engineering, context handling, and hallucination prevention
 - **📈 Production Readiness**: Logging, monitoring, optimization, and deployment
 - **🔄 Advanced Techniques**: Cross-encoders, reranking, and agentic RAG